zacwong2151/tp/docs/UserGuide.md

 Restrictions:
 * The maximum number of characters of the event is 50.
 * The event entered must exist.
+* The id must be greater than or equal to 0 and lesser than the number of events existed.

 ### Editing a person : `edit`